 FACULTY CAREER OPPORTUNITIES: May be viewed on the academic department website and by contacting the Office of the Provost at 864-597-4020.

 HOUSEKEEPING, GROUNDS, MAINTENANCE EMPLOYMENT: Contact the Physical Plant Office at 864-597-4380.
 Applications may be obtained from the Physical Plant office located in the Cummings Street Administration Building.

 FOOD SERVICE EMPLOYMENT: Contact Aramark Food Services at 597-4250.
 Applications may be obtained from Aramark Food Services in the Burwell Building.
+Listed below.

 APPLICATION INSTRUCTIONS: Please follow application procedures in the announcement.
 Wofford College does not maintain an open resume/application file.
 Resumes and applications are accepted in response to published vacancy announcements only.

 Thank you for your interest in employment with Wofford College.
 We invite you to periodically view this webpage for employment opportunities.
 Due to the high volume of resumes we receive, selection committees and hiring officials may be unable to send receipt of resume acknowledgements to applicants.

 Nothing communicated on this webpage creates or binds the college to any contractual rights under state law.